|

 Set text in bold and (on typesetters) one point smaller

 than the default type size.
-If no argument is given, the
+Given no argument, SB plants a

-which can be further formatted with a macro, is set smaller
+further formatted with a macro, is set smaller and in bold.

-and in bold.
-Use of this macro, an extension originating
+Use of this macro, an extension originating in SunOS 4.0

-in SunOS 4.0 troff, is deprecated.
-SM without an argument,
+troff, is deprecated.
+SM without an argument, followed

-followed immediately by “B text”, produces the same output
+immediately by “B text”, produces the same output more

-more portably.
-The macros' order is interchangeable; put
+portably.
+The macros' order is interchangeable; put text

 .UC [version]